sohaibalam67/anymock-app/README.md

 # I wanna know more! 😬
 ### Dribbble shot
 Add multiple devices on the same canvas to create a nice dribbble shot.
-Templates support is not yet available now, but when it ships, creating a dribbble shot would be trivially easy.
+Templates support is not available yet, but when it ships, creating a dribbble shot would be trivially easy.
 For now, you'll have to arrange devices on canvas on your own.

 ![dribbble shot](https://pbs.twimg.com/media/Em3ES8ZUcAEI1BR?format=jpg&name=large)